THE GIST

 The alliance has a production capacity of roughly 25,000 barrels and the ability to double that through the addition of more fermenters, without requiring further construction.
 Its network of independent distributors will give the brands access to nearly that entire state, which is the U.S.’s second-largest beer market behind Texas.
 Circle of Crowns leadership says it aspires to be a Top-50 craft brewery; the 50th spot on the Brewers Association’s 2023 list of largest craft breweries by volume was held by IndieBrew, itself a collective formed by the merger of Scofflaw and Bearded Iris breweries, which reportedly brewed 54,770 BBLs of beer in 2022 (the most recent year for which data is available).

-Moye isn’t the first to see this opportunity, but Circle of Crowns is perhaps the most proactive way yet to seize it.
-Walmart responded to national demand for Weathered Souls’ Black is Beautiful in 2021, stocking the beer in more than 300 stores.
-Funkytown Brewing in Chicago is currently available in 700 stores across three states, with production centralized at the Pilot Project Brewing brewery incubator.
+An example of that retail demand was Walmart’s decision in 2021 to stock Weathered Souls’ Black is Beautiful beer in more than 300 stores.
+Funkytown Brewing in Chicago is available in 700 stores in three states, with production centralized at the Pilot Project Brewing brewery incubator.
 Moye adds that the new alliance has the ability to soon produce around 15,000 barrels collectively, with hope to scale further toward its 25,000 capacity soon after.

 WHY IT MATTERS